Ghini/ghini.desktop/doc/open-invitation.rst

 I publish some videos on youtube, highlighting some of the software capabilities.
 [6]

+Not sharing back to the community may be formally legal, but is definitely not nice.
+Several developers have spent cumulatively many thousand hours developing this software, and we're sharing with the community.
+We hope by this to stimulate a community sentiment in whoever starts using what we have produced.

 Thanks for your consideration; please let me know if you have any questions,

 Mario Frasca MSc

-Unfortunately most institutions consider software an investment, not to be shared with others, as if it was an economic good that can't be duplicated, like gold.
-As of now, I am aware of the existence of very few copylefted programs for botanic data management:
+Many institutions still consider software an investment, an asset that is not to be shared with others, as if it was some economic good that can't be duplicated, like gold, or money.
+As of now, I am aware of the existence of very few copylefted programs for botanic data
+management:

 * ``ghini.desktop``, born as ``bauble.classic`` and made a Commons by the Belize Botanical Garden.  ``ghini.desktop`` has three more components, a pocket data collecting android app,